Paris Charles de Gaulle Airport: Terminals

 Charles de Gaulle Airport has three terminals: Terminal 1 is the oldest and situated opposite to Terminal 3; Terminal 2 is located at another side with 7 sub-terminal buildings (2A to 2G).
 Terminal 2 was originally built exclusively for Air France; since then it has been expanded significantly and now houses other airlines.
 Terminals 2A to 2F are interconnected by elevated walkways and situated next to each other.
 Terminal 2G is a satellite building connected by shuttle bus.

-Terminal 3 (formerly known as "Terminal 9") hosts charter and low-cost airlines.
-The CDGVAL light-rail shuttle connects Terminal 2 to Terminals 1 and 3 and their parking lots.